 10. The market – not a place, but the circulation of capital

-Question: The market economy is so successful because it comes from the badness of human nature or…?
+Question: The market economy is so successful because it suits the evil of human nature or…?

-There is also frequently this contradictory pair of ideas in this world view: egoism/altruism.
-All humans in capitalism would be egoists and if they were altruists, then they would be for socialism.
+In discussions of this worldview, there is also often this contradictory pair of terms: egoism/altruism.
+In capitalism, all people are egoists and if they were altruists, then they would be in favor of socialism.
 One always thinks in these alternatives.
-My reproach, however, is not that people are egoists and that they should stop being egoists and become altruists instead.
+My rebuttal, however, is hardly that people are egoists and that they should stop being egoists and become altruists instead.
 One can hear this sermon in any church.
-My argument is: people are bad egoists, they do not properly organize the proper care of themselves, so they must work much more than they have to, so they get much less than they could.
+My argument is: people are bad egoists, they do not organize the appropriate supply for themselves in a sensible way, so they have to work a lot more than they need to, they get much less from it than they could.

-11. Success on the market is directed against the source of income of those who must live from the sale of their labor
+11. Success on the market aims against the source of income of those who have to live off the sale of their labor-power

-So far, we have held: market economy does not define an economic mode, but a substantial amount of the economic mode is already defined by it.
-It is an economic mode that concerns money acquisition, in which the production of goods is not a purpose, but a means of money acquisition.
-At this point, a transition is still missing.
-If it were about money acquisition, then producing and selling would be a bad way to gain money, because one would always have to put back to work what one just extracted from the market in money.
-And so that is not it then.
-A much better way to acquire money is to buy people and to invest, to organize others’ work and sell the products.
-If one can take away from the market only as much money as one put into it by one's individual work, then no great wealth results.
-Great wealth results if one invests in other people whose products one sells.
-And then the efficiency of this production process gets a completely different character than is commonly imagined when someone talks so loosely about efficiency.
-Efficiency is increased, in the sense of the purpose, by higher productivity, by buying better machines.
-What is that efficient for?
+So far, we have noticed that the market economy is not a method, but that it already defines a significant amount of economic activity.
+It’s an economic system about making money, in which the production of goods is not a purpose but a means of making money.
+At this point, another step is still missing.
+If it is about making money, then producing and selling by oneself to get money would be a bad way of doing it, because one would always have to put in the work oneself that one withdraws afterwards from the market in money.
+And that’s not the way its done either.
+A much better way of making money is to pay people to have them work, i.e. to organize other people’s work and sell what they produce.
+If you can only take out as much money from the market as you have put into it through your own work, then no great riches will ever come about.
+Great riches come about when you have other people work and sell what they produce.
+And then the efficiency of this production process, which we have talked about, gets completely different characteristics than one generally thinks of when talking so casually about efficiency.
+It would be efficient in the sense of the purpose to then perhaps increase productivity, for example, to buy better machines.
+What’s that efficient for?
 For saving on paid labor.
-Is that beneficial?
-For the entrepreneur it is; for the employee, it is a layoff.
-Then his source of income is lost.
-Efficiency in our society is directed against the source of income of those who must sell their labor.
-Efficiency in production can be achieved just as well if one does not increase productivity, but if one simply pays people less.
-If “efficiency” means capital efficiency and capital productivity, then it can be accomplished just as well by paying worse and working faster as by investing in more productive machines.
-Its all the same.
-At this point, one may not join the praise of those who consider efficiency – something insane – rational.
-In our society, efficiency consists of the fact that the market success is greater the less the wage laborers get from their work.
-One notices: if it is not about the efficiency of concrete labor, thus production appropriately directed toward useful goods, a completely different criteria for efficiency suddenly comes into play.
+Isn’t that lucky?
+It is for the employer; for the employee, it means a layoff.
+Then his source of income is gone.
+Efficiency in our society aims against the source of income of those who have to sell their labor-power.
+But efficiency in production can be achieved just as well if you don’t increase productivity, but simply pay people less.
+Because if efficiency means capital efficiency and capital productivity, then it is just as good to pay people less, to make them work faster and work more productively.
+It’s all the same.
+So at this point, we should not join those who praise efficiency as something great, or even consider it sensible.
+Efficiency in our society consists in the fact that the less the wage workers get from their work, the greater the market success.
+It is noticeable that when it is not a question of the efficiency of concrete work, that is, of concrete purposeful production with the aim of useful goods, suddenly completely different aspects of efficiency come into play.

-12. The theory of the “invisible hand” – the metaphysic of economists and its use for a waterproof praise of capitalism
+12. The theory of the “invisible hand” – the metaphysics of economics and its utility for a watertight praise of capitalism

-Now, I still want to make a point.
-If one sits in on an economics seminar at the university and makes some of the criticisms I have made here to the lecturer – does he then say that its all rubbish, the world is not as I maintained?
+I would like to make one more point.
+If you sit in an economics seminar at the university and tell the lecturer something like I have said here with a critical tone – will he then say that this is nonsense, that the world is not the way I have maintained?
 No, he will not do that.
-He says: but it is the genius of the market economy that egoistic interests are at play, everyone thinks only of himself and the success of one limits the success of another, frequently enough the failure of the other, because they are competitors.
-And then they quote Adam Smith: there is this universal egoism, but the “greatest general prosperity develops” thanks to the “invisible hand” of the market.
-The economists criticize the early political economists (Marx the same as Ricardo or John Stuart Mill) because they talked about value (not only the left but also the right), about the basis for the laws regulating exchange and competition.
-The economists cannot perceive this and reproach the early economists, calling them metaphysical, because they talked about value, about something behind the facts.
-I do not want to ask here whether this is justified or not, I only want to judge the criteria.
-One may not talk about something that is behind the facts, but what is it then with the “invisible hand”?
-It is actually a call to regard market events not on the level on which they happen, in which the success of one is the damage of the other, but to step back a bit and show from another level that behind the fact of the egoists conflicting with each other, there is this larger general prosperity.
-That is the meaning of metaphysic, the call to analyze things not like they are, but to add an opinion about it, e.g. the opinion that the market is the great coordinator.
+He says that’s the way it is, but that’s the joke of the market economy, that there are all kinds of selfish interests at play, everyone thinks only of themselves, and the success of one person is directly limited by the success of the other, often enough the failure of the other, because they are competitors.
+And then a big “but” comes along and they quote Adam Smith: there is this all-around egoism, but thanks to the invisible hand of the market, the “greatest common good” is created.
+At this point, I will only explain one thing: economists criticize their classics, the early political economists (Marx as well as Ricardo or John Stuart Mill) because they talked about value, not only the left but also the right, which is the basis for the laws regulating exchange and competition.
+The economists can’t perceive this and accuse the early economists of being metaphysical because they talked about value, about something behind the facts.
+I don't want to get involved in whether this is justified or not, I just want to judge the standard.
+If you can’t under any circumstances talk about something behind the facts, what’s with the “invisible hand”?
+What kind of an invitation is that anyway – don’t look at market events on the level on which they occur, where the success of one is the damage of the other, but step back a bit and look at things from another level, and then you will see that behind the fact of conflicting egoists, there is a great general good.
+This is an invitation to metaphysics, to not analyzing things as they are, but to take a different view of them, such as the view that the market is the great coordinator.

-At this point, the following is important: the praise of the market (the great coordinator, bringing the largest general prosperity) is not identical to the assertion that everything is for the best, e.g. the situation of the goods supply.
-This methodological concept of the market economy, that this social economy has an insane mechanism, this thought frees itself from the assertion that it is all for the best, one must not deny that in the midst of the most wonderful market economy there are glaring symptoms of deficiency.
-The assertion of this insane mechanism is rather a method for how one can react to critical objections without giving up the thought of the larger general prosperity.
-Example: housing shortage.
-Would the presence of a housing shortage be evidence for the fact that the market does not function well?
-What do the economists say about this?
-They say that it is not due to the market, but it is the market participants who are are responsible.
-The market participants did not behave in conformity to market trends, by being ready to pay the appropriate price for housing.
-Consequently, less housing is available.
-If, then, rents rise because of the scarcity of housing, this is a completely natural reaction of the market.
-The small promise is then made that, in this way, the basis is laid for the number of dwellings to (soon) rise again, because with high rents investment in housing construction will increase again.
-Whether that actually happens is undecided.
+At this point, the following is important: the praise of the market (the great coordinator, bringing the greatest general prosperity) is not the same as the claim that everything is for the best, e.g. the situation of the goods supply.
+This methodological concept of the market economy, that this type of economy has a great mechanism, this idea frees itself from the claim that it is all for the best, it doesn’t deny the fact that there all kinds of deficiencies in the midst of the most glorious market economy.
+The claim about this great mechanism is rather a way to respond to critical objections without giving up the idea of the greatest general good.
+Example: the housing shortage.
+Would the existence of a housing shortage be evidence that the market does not function well after all?
+What does the economics community say about this?
+They say that it is not the market but the market participants who are are to blame.
+The market participants did not behave in line with the market, they were not ready to pay the right price for housing.
+As a result, less housing was made available.
+When rents rise because of the shortage of housing, this is a natural reaction of the market.
+This is often accompanied by the small promise that the basis has been laid so that the number of dwellings will (soon) increase again, because when rental incomes are high, investment in housing construction increases again.
+Whether that actually happens remains to be seen.

 Another example: unemployment.
-What do those who always uphold the coordination achievement say about this?
-Again, they say it is not the market’s fault, the workers are too expensive and if they would be cheaper, then a market-clearing of their product would take place.
-In this respect, the theory is amusing.
-It does not state who gains from it, but it is a theory of the distribution of responsibility for everything that could possibly be found bad.
-If something does not work, if any nationally recognized disgrace appears, then the market economy ideologists say it can be no different if one does not act in conformity with the market.
-This is an amusing idea, because the first half was: people are stupid, it’s a good thing that there is the market to coordinate and introduce objective reason, because humans are so weakly subjective.
-Read how the criticism of any possible thing is formulated.
-If there is a housing shortage, if it is Mad Cow Disease or environmental pollution, the message always reads: yes, big issues which do not behave in conformity with the market.
-Nevertheless, the market is supposed to be the aid for the weakness and stupidity of people, now suddenly people must ensure that the market functions reasonably.
-The market should be there to help the weak and stupid humans, but now suddenly humans must ensure that the market functions reasonably.
-And every time there is a reason to criticize the damages it does to people, they say: you have offended against the market.
-And thus the theory is finally immune.
-No fact can be suitable for proving that the market is bad, because every recognized evil is automatically a proof that the people offended against the market.
-This is amusing: in the end, nobody claims any more that everything is well coordinated, but the market economists say: everything would be okay, if people would just not continuously offend the market.
+What do those who are always upholding the coordination achievement say about this?
+Again, they say it is not the market’s fault, the workers are too expensive, and if they were cheaper, then a market-clearing of their product would take place.
+In this respect, the theory is funny.
+It doesn’t claim that it’s good, but it’s a theory for distributing blame for anything anyone any time finds bad.
+If something’s wrong, if there’s any nationally recognized disgrace, then the market economy ideologists say: yes, it can’t be any other way if you don’t act in conformity with the market.
+That’s a funny idea, because the first half was: people are stupid, it’s a good thing that the market exists to coordinate them, it establishes objective reason, which is good because humans are so subjective and weak in the knees.
+In short: the market will do what humans can’t.
+And now on the second level they say: yes, if people don’t do it right, the market won’t be able to either.
+And now take a look at financial journalism and read how the criticism of all kinds of things is formulated.
+Whether it’s the housing shortage, Mad Cow Disease, or environmental pollution, the message is always: yes, it’s all because the actors don’t behave in line with the market.
+Now it’s up to the people again to make sure the market works.
+First, the market was supposed to be an assistance device for the weak and stupid humans, now suddenly the humans have to ensure that the market functions properly.
+And whenever there is something to criticize, people are told: you have violated the market.
+And with that, the theory is finally immune.
+No fact can be used as proof that the market is bad, because every acknowledged bad thing is automatically proof that people have violated the market.
+It’s funny: in the end, nobody claims that everything is well coordinated anymore, but free market economists say: everything would be good if people weren’t constantly violating the market.